Physiological Gaussian Process Priors for the Hemodynamics in fMRI Analysis: Simulations

-A simulation study was performed to investigate the proposed model's ability to detect activity, and to estimate the underlying hemodynamics.
-Two models were used.
-In the first model, the predicted BOLD is fixated to the prior mean.
-For the second model, the predicted BOLD is instead estimated from the data using our physiological GP prior.
-Data were generated from the first model.
-A total of 32 simulated datasets were generated, for each combination of parameters in the data generating process.
+Simulated data were generated from the generative model in equation \ref{eq:full multivar model}.
 In each simulation a single parcel with 100 voxels was used, and 20 of the voxels were active.
 The following settings were used for each simulation \begin{itemize} \item A single stimulus was modeled as a block paradigm.
-The number of time points was set to 150 and the sampling rate (TR) was set to 1 second. \item An AR(3) process was used for the noise process, with autoregressive parameters: $\rho^{T}=(0.4,0.1,0.05).$ \item The contrast to noise ratio (CNR), $b_{m,j}/\sigma$, where $b_{m,j}=1$ for active voxels and zero otherwise, was set to 5 and 7. \item Constant, linear, quadratic and cubic trends were added to each time series.
-The coefficients were generated randomly for each voxel and simulation, to reflect realistic trends in fMRI data. \end{itemize} The same priors were used for all simulations, except for $\mathbf{\boldsymbol{\Gamma}}$, and were specified to: \begin{enumerate} \item $\mathbf{F}$: The prior mean for $\mathbf{F}$ was created in such a way that is was either correct, with correlation 1 with the true process, or erroneous with a correlation of 0.615 with the true process.
-We use two different lengthscales: $l=2$ or $l=4$, and $\omega=\sqrt{0.1}\approx0.316$.
-The prior mean function was specified to the common double gamma HRF convolved with the paradigm.
-For the fix model $\mathbf{F}$ is not estimated, but instead fixated to the value of the prior mean. \item $\boldsymbol{\sigma}^{2}$: $c_{0}=0$ and $d_{0}=0$, giving a non-informative prior. \item $\mathbf{B}$: precision scale factor $\kappa=10^{-10}$, precision matrix $\mathbf{P}$ is diagonal, giving an essentially flat non-informative prior. \item $\mathbf{\boldsymbol{\Gamma}}$: $\tau=0$, except for the parameter representing the constant, which was given an empirical prior based on voxel mean and four times the voxel variance for each voxel.
-The nuisance variables are scaled to have zero mean and unit variance. \item $\boldsymbol{\rho}$: $\boldsymbol{\rho}_{0}=(0,0,0)$, $\mathbf{A}_{0}=\mathrm{diag}(0.5,\frac{0.5}{2^{5}},\frac{0.5}{3^{5}})$ \end{enumerate} The posterior was sampled 4000 times and 1000 samples were discarded as burn in.
-The remaining samples were thinned out by a factor of 3, leaving 1000 posterior draws for inference.
+The number of time points was set to 150 and the sampling rate (TR) was set to 1 second. \item An AR(3) process was used for the noise process, with autoregressive parameters: $\boldsymbol{\rho}^{T}=(0.4,0.1,0.05).$ \item The contrast to noise ratio (CNR), $b_{m,j}/\sigma$, where $b_{m,j}=1$ for active voxels and zero otherwise, was set to 5 and 7. \item Constant, linear, quadratic and cubic trends were added to each time series.
+The coefficients were generated randomly for each voxel and simulation, to reflect realistic trends in fMRI data. \end{itemize} We fit two models to each dataset.
+In the first model, the predicted BOLD is fixated to the double gamma HRF convolved with the paradigm.
+In the second model, the predicted BOLD is estimated from the data using our physiological GP prior where the double gamma HRF convolved with the paradigm is now the prior mean.
+The prior mean for $\mathbf{F}$ was created in such a way that is was either correct, with correlation 1 with the true process, or erroneous with a correlation of 0.615 with the true process.
+This allows us to assess the sensitivity of model misspecification.